 ISGAN Participants contributing to this Annex will be able to understand and influence the frameworks and system solutions for an efficient and reliable electricity grid, able to cope with the new challenges at all network levels.
 Transmission lines normally take many years to plan and build.
 We do not have this time with the present expansion plans for renewables.
 Technologies and solutions to better utilize existing transmission corridors will be identified, along with more efficient processes to create new ones.
 This includes both onshore and offshore grids.
 At distribution systems level the key challenge is the massive integration of distributed energy resources (DER) in new control approaches to maximize the utilization of the existing infrastructure.
 One of the key issues is the interaction of future transmission and distribution systems.
-Beside international knowledge and experience exchange on a technical level, the Annex will develop urgently needed governmental and regulatory policy options for adoption on a large scale.
+Beside international knowledge and experience exchange on a technical level, the Annex will develop urgently needed governmental and regulatory policy options to facilitate the development, demonstration and deployment of such technologies and policy options for adoption on a large scale.
 The Annex will also examine the need for relevant international standardization for interoperability between different manufacturers of new promising technology.
 Finally we need methods for quality assurance and risk management.